 Consider securing a pet passport.
 Yes, pet passports are a thing (that’s kind of cute, right?).
 This document may be required in your TEFL destination and asks for information like its microchip number, its proof of rabies vaccination, and most importantly, your veterinarian’s signature.

 Other required documentation for your destination.
+Every country will have its own pet travel laws.
 Depending on where you’re headed, you might need additional paperwork, such as translated health documents or notarized certificates from a foreign consulate in your home country.
 Whew!

 4. How’s your pet going to get there?